HL7/US-Core/input/pagecontent/conformance-expectations.md

 [US Core DiagnosticReport Profile for Laboratory Results Reporting] - DiagnosticReport.category

-  {% include img.html img="Must_Support_DiagnosticReport_category.png" caption="Figure 1: US Core DiagnosticReport.category" %}
+  {% include img.html img="Must_Support_DiagnosticReport_category.png" caption="Figure 6: US Core DiagnosticReport.category" %}

 #### Must Support - Primitive Element

 Primitive elements are are single elements with a primitive value.
-If they are marked as must support, the either the value or an extension meets this requirement.
+If they are marked as must support, then either the value or an extension meets this requirement.

-  {% include img.html img="Must_Support_DiagnosticReport_status.png" caption="Figure 1: US Core DiagnosticReport.status" %}
+  {% include img.html img="Must_Support_DiagnosticReport_status.png" caption="Figure 7: US Core DiagnosticReport.status" %}

 #### Must Support - Complex Elements

 Complex element are composed of primitive and/or other complex elements.
-The specific interpretations for must support for:
+This page provides guidance for the complex elements:

-- CodeableConcept
+- CodeableConcept <--ERIC CAN WE LINK TO HEADER DESCRIBNG EACH?
 - Coding
 - Reference

-are discused separately.
 In general for any complex element the must support is met if any of the sub-elements (including extensions) are present.
 If any sub-element is mark as must support it must meet the must support requirements as well and satisfies the must support requirement for the parent element.

 Example Where A Complex Elements Has No Must Support Sub-Elements:

-  {% include img.html img="Must_Support_DiagnosticReport_presentForm.png" caption="Figure 1: US Core DiagnosticReport.presentedForm" %}
+  {% include img.html img="Must_Support_DiagnosticReport_presentForm.png" caption="Figure 8: US Core DiagnosticReport.presentedForm" %}

 Example Where A Complex Elements Has Must Support Sub-Elements:

-  {% include img.html img="input/images/Must_Support_Patient_name.png" caption="Figure 1: US Core Patient.name" %}
+  {% include img.html img="Must_Support_Patient_name.png" caption="Figure 9: US Core Patient.name" %}

 #### Must Support - Resource References